JustineOverflow/Gift-list-app/README.md

 ## Project concept

-- Creating a list of desired gifts (example: for Christmas, birthdays);
+- Creating a list of desired gifts (example: for Christmas, birthdays).

+To do so:
+- Creating a new account (with an email system),
-- Signing up / loging in to keep track of the list (using sessions with cookies);
+- logging in to keep track of the list (using sessions with cookies),
-- Editing, deleting this list;
+- Editing, deleting the list.

 ## Technologies used